Trust Board Profiles

 Melloney is a corporate, charity and administrative law solicitor with 25 years of private sector commercial and corporate experience before becoming the head of the legal department for the Big Lottery Fund in 2013.
 She developed the combined legal service department which now supports all the legal and governance matters for the Arts Council England, the Heritage Lottery Fund and the Big Lottery Fund.

-She has also been a volunteer and fundraiser for various charities and a magistrate on the Preston bench.
+She has also been a volunteer and fundraiser for various charities and a magistrate on the Preston Bench.
 Melloney was awarded an OBE in the 2010 New Year Honours for legal and governance services.

-Kemi Adenubi, Non-Executive Director
+Debbie Beaven, Non-Executive Director

 Dr Tim Peachey, Non-Executive Director